 Happy Tuesday, #BroncosCountry –

-We hope you're enjoying this lovely day!
-The players have the day off today and will be back Wednesday morning to begin preparation for Oakland.
-In the meantime, here are a couple things to get caught up on, starting with the defense:
+We hope you're enjoying this beautiful day.
+Here's a couple things to get caught up on, starting with the defense:

 1. Broncos defense makes history

 Denver's defense made history in 2015, finishing the season as the No. 1-ranked team in total defense.
 A Broncos defense has never finished as the top team in total offensive yards allowed.